 Disclaimer: This site contains affiliate links, as an amazon associate I earn from qualifying purchases.

-But not all carbs are equal so let’s talk about bad carbs vs good carbs so that you can confidently know how to choose the good carbs for weight loss.
+But not all carbs are equal so let’s talk about good carbs vs bad carbs so that you can confidently know how to choose the good carbs for weight loss.

-A simple way to determine the difference between a good carb vs a bad carb is to ask the question has this carbohydrate been processed in any way?
+A simple way to determine the difference between good carbs vs bad carbs is to ask whether this carbohydrate has been processed in any way?

 Another way to ask the same question is can you find this food in nature?

 We find potatoes, vegetables, whole grains, legumes, and fruit in nature.
 We don’t find cherries, pop, crackers, pasta, chips, and table sugar in nature.
 The difference between these carbohydrates is the processing or extraction of a specific portion of the carbohydrate to make a refined carbohydrate which is never found in nature.